 - Improving how you cope with a negative emotion

 - Ways to talk to others

-Who provides therapy?
+Who provides mental health therapy?

-Many different professionals can provide therapy, including:5
+Many different professionals can provide therapy, including the following.6

 - Psychiatric or mental health nurse practitioners may hold a master’s or doctoral degree in nursing.
 Nurse practitioners assess, diagnose, and provide therapy for mental health conditions or substance use disorders.
-In some states, they are also qualified to prescribe and monitor drugs.
+In some states, they are also qualified to prescribe and monitor medicines.